geoffreyangus/cs106r/notes/simple_functions/simple_functions.md

 In this section we are going to do a brief exercise in **implementing** functions.

-> **Implementing** – ~Writing~ code!
+> **Implement** – To ~write~ code!
 This is a technical word often used in computer science.
 We use this word because the word for a specific instance of written code is called an **implementation**.
 (There are many words like this that may require a bit of explanation.
 If you ever come across a word that is being used in a funny way, please do not hesitate to ask!)

 Writing a function is not so difficult.
 For now, it is the simple act of coming up with a function name and writing the function body.
 Let's try implementing a function in the exercise below.